Victoria University, Toronto: History

-King George V gifted to Victoria College a silver cup used by Queen Victoria when she was a child and the Royal Standard that had flown at Osborne House and was draped on the coffin of the Queen when she died there in 1901.
+King George V gave Victoria College a silver cup used by Queen Victoria when she was a child and the Royal Standard that had flown at Osborne House and was draped on the coffin of the Queen when she died there in 1901.

-Two bronze plaques on either side of the South door of Victoria College were erected as memorials dedicated to the students of Victoria College who lost their lives in the First and Second World Wars.
+Two bronze plaques on either side of the South door of Victoria College were erected as memorials dedicated to Victoria students who lost their lives in the First and Second World Wars.
 The WWI list of honour was erected by the Alumni and Alumnae Associations on October 13, 1923, while the WWII list of honour was erected by the Board of Regents.

-In 1928, the independent Union College federated with the theology department of Victoria College, and became Emmanuel College.
+In 1928, the independent Union College federated with the theology department of Victoria University and became Emmanuel College, the university's theological college.

-On the Old Ontario Strand for piano by Joyce Belyea was published for the Victoria College Music Club between 1946 and 1948 by the J.H.
+"On the Old Ontario Strand" for piano by Joyce Belyea was published for the Victoria College Music Club between 1946 and 1948 by the J.H.
 Peel Music Pub.
 Co. in Toronto.